pulumi/workshops/aws-getting-started-cicd/README.md

 ### 🎬 Steps

-You will add cloud infrastructure to a Hello World web app so that it runs in an Amazon S3 bucket.
+You will add cloud infrastructure to a Hello World web app so that it runs in an Amazon S3 with a CloudFront.

 #### 1. Set up a new directory

 The Pulumi program needs an empty directory.
-Oftentimes, this is a subfolder within your application's repository named something along the lines of 'infra'.
+Often, this is a subfolder within your application's repository named something like 'infra'.
 However, because Pulumi templates are standalone full-working solutions, you'll see the app folder nested.

 ✅ Create a project